-Before making the decision to modernize IT operations, an enterprise needs to have a complete and fundamental understanding about its systems currently in place.
-And in order to gain that understanding, there are five questions that an enterprise must ask itself:
+Before deciding to modernize IT operations, an enterprise needs to have a complete and fundamental understanding of its systems currently in place.
+And to gain that understanding, there are five questions that an enterprise must ask itself:

 The Role of Integration

-There certainly are other considerations the enterprise needs to weigh when contemplating the modernization of its IT systems (cost, technology and business needs, etc.), but the most important one centers on whether the business can adequately integrate any new technology into its current IT stack.
-And it’s why integration technology is so critical to any IT modernization project.
+There certainly are other considerations the enterprise needs to weigh when contemplating the modernization of its IT systems (cost, technology, and business needs, etc.), but the most important one centers on whether the business can adequately integrate any new technology into its current IT stack.
+And that is why integration technology is so critical to any IT modernization project.

 Enterprises stand to significantly improve their data exchange capabilities, enhance partner relationships, and also reduce the risk of costly errors by consolidating integrations among your business systems.
 Organizations that do decide to replace a legacy system must ensure that they can quickly and easily make the move without disrupting existing business workflows and processes, and enterprise integration technology enables a successful data migration.